How to Conduct a Remote Interview to Find and Attract the Best Hires

 When evaluating answers, look for qualities that overlap with your core values and principles.

-Practice 7: Standardize the process for both live remote and one-way remote interviews.
+Practice 7: Standardize the process for both pre-screening and live remote interviews

-If you are preparing one-way interviews, standardization is simpler, since you can use the same recording an infinite number of times.
-Your template is your recording, and it is easy to change/improve as needed by adding to it or re-recording.
+If you're using one-way interview software for pre-screening interviews, standardization is simpler, since you can use the same recording an infinite number of times.
+Your template is your recording, and it's easy to change/improve as needed by adding to it or re-recording.

-For live interviews, however, you should develop a document to standardize the process and then train yourself to avoid distractions and rabbit trails as you guide interviewees through the questions.
+For live remote interviews, however, you should develop a document to standardize the process and then train yourself to avoid distractions as you guide interviewees through the questions.

 This also provides you with some time to reflect on interviews.
 Some time to breathe post-interview will give you the opportunity to parse through your impressions and thoughts of the candidate.
 While you await your next interview, you can jot down some of your thoughts.

-Fortunately, asynchronous remote interviews can make it easier to catch a break by allowing you to find the best candidates before moving to a live remote interview phase.
+Fortunately, one-way interviews during the screening process can make it easier to catch a break by allowing you to find the best candidates before moving to a live remote interview phase.

 One strategy for creating a healthy interview rhythm would be to conduct a round of one-way remote interviews, screen them, and then conduct live video interviews.